aau-cns/to_landing_detector/README.md

 ---

-Copyright (C) 2021-2022 Martin Scheiber and Alessandro Fornasier, Control of Networked Systems, University of Klagenfurt, Austria.
+Copyright (C) 2021-2023 Alessandro Fornasier and Martin Scheiber, Control of Networked Systems, University of Klagenfurt, Austria.
-You can contact the authors at [martin.scheiber@aau.at](mailto:martin.scheiber@aau.at?subject=toland_flight%20package), [alessandro.fornasier@aau.at](mailto:alessandro.fornasier@aau.at?subject=toland_flight%20package).
+You can contact the authors at [alessandro.fornasier@aau.at](mailto:alessandro.fornasier@aau.at?subject=[CNS%20Flight%20Stack]%20to_landing_detector%20package), [martin.scheiber@aau.at](mailto:martin.scheiber@aau.at?subject=[CNS%20Flight%20Stack]%20to_landing_detector%20package).

 <!-- LINKS: -->